 This choice will have major legal and tax implications down the road.
-Choosing between a sole proprietorship, LLC, and S Corp for your company’s structure is not something you should take lightly.
-These are three common structures for small businesses — and each one has its own advantages and disadvantages.
+Choosing between a sole proprietorship, LLC, or an S Corp for your company’s structure is not something you should take lightly.
+These are three common structures for small businesses, and each one has its advantages and disadvantages.
 Here’s a rundown of all three to help you decide which is best for your business.

-Because there is no separation between the owner and the business, your personal assets are lumped together with your business assets.
-The advantage is that the business’ assets also become your own.
-The disadvantage is that if someone sues you, he/she can go after your personal savings and property in addition to your business money.
+Because of this, your personal assets are lumped together with your business assets.
+The advantage is that you avoid double taxation since you won’t be required to pay corporate taxes on your income.
+The disadvantage is that if someone sues you, they can go after your personal savings and property in addition to your business money.

-Once your small business reaches a higher level of revenue, you’ll want to structure your business in a way that protects you more than a sole proprietorship does.
-The next logical progression is a Limited Liability Company, or LLC.
+Once your small business reaches a higher level of revenue, you may want to structure your business in a way that protects you more than a sole proprietorship does.
+Typically, the next logical progression is a Limited Liability Company or LLC.

 This option offers the same tax implications as a sole proprietorship but comes with a major legal benefit.
-Since an LLC is its own business entity, your personal savings and property are protected (subject to some exceptions) in the event that someone decides to sue your company.
+Since an LLC is its own business entity, your personal savings and property are protected (subject to some exceptions) if someone decides to sue your company.
 Of course, you’ll have to accurately keep your business finances separate from your personal finances in order to properly protect your personal assets.

 Structuring your business as an LLC comes at a cost.
-The price tag on the filing fee varies from state to state, and can also involve the cost of using a legal service (such as Legal Zoom) if you’re not comfortable setting it all up on your own.
-For example, the filing fee to form an LLC in New York is $200 while the same process costs only $90 in Indiana.
+The price tag on the filing fee varies from state to state.
+It can also involve the cost of using a legal service (such as Legal Zoom) if you’re not comfortable setting it all up on your own.
+For example, the filing fee to form an LLC in New York is $200, while the same process costs only $95 in Indiana.
 Legal Zoom charges an additional $149-$369 to facilitate the paperwork on your behalf.

-Unlike a sole proprietorship or an LLC, S Corps do not pay taxes on all revenue of the business.
-As an S Corp, you only pay taxes on the salary you decide to give yourself.
-The IRS requires you to pay yourself a “reasonable” salary for the work you perform.
+Unlike a sole proprietorship or LLC tax treatment, S Corps may not pay taxes on all business revenue.
+As an S Corp, you’ll only pay taxes on the salary you decide to give yourself.
+The IRS requires you to pay yourself a reasonable salary for the work you perform.

 Read On: 11 Benefits of Being Self-Employed

-Of course, the issues are complex so it’s critical that you consult with tax and legal experts before making any decisions.
+Of course, these issues are complex, so it’s critical that you consult with tax and legal experts before making any decisions.